bitcoin-dot-org/Bitcoin.org/_includes/references.md

 [input]: /en/developer-guide#term-input "The input to a transaction linking to the output of a previous transaction which permits spending of satoshis"
 [inputs]: /en/developer-guide#term-input "The input to a transaction linking to the output of a previous transaction which permits spending of satoshis"
 [intermediate certificate]: /en/developer-examples#term-intermediate-certificate "A intermediate certificate authority certificate which helps connect a leaf (receiver) certificate to a root certificate authority"
+[internal byte order]: /en/developer-reference#hash-byte-order "The standard order in which hash digests are displayed as strings---the same format used in blocks"
 [key index]: /en/developer-guide#term-key-index "An index number used in the HD wallet formula to generate child keys from a parent key"
 [key pair]: /en/developer-guide#term-key-pair "A private key and its derived public key"
 [label]: /en/developer-guide#term-label "The label parameter of a bitcoin: URI which provides the spender with the receiver's name (unauthenticated)"